elixir-geolix/mmdb2_decoder/README.md

 Several (minimal) benchmark scripts are included.
 Please refer to the Mixfile or `mix help` output for their names.

-By default the benchmarks use the `Benchmark.mmdb` database provided by `:geolix_testdata`.
-To use a different database pass it's path as the sole argument to an individual `mix bench.*` call.
-Please be aware that not all benchmark scripts are expected to work without the default database.

 ## License

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)